Jane March

 Early Life and Background

-Jane March Horwood was born in Edgware, London.
-Her father, Bernard Horwood, worked as a design and technology secondary school teacher and is of English and Spanish ancestry, and her mother, Jean Horwood, worked as a newsagent and is of Vietnamese and Chinese ancestry.
+Jane March Horwood was born in Edgware, a suburban town in northwest London, England.
+Her father, Bernard Horwood, worked as a design and technology secondary school teacher.
+He is of English and Spanish ancestry.
+Her mother, Jean Horwood, worked as a newsagent and is of Vietnamese descent, specifically of Chinese ancestry.
+March grew up in Pinner, London, where she attended Nower Hill High School.

 Notable Works and Milestones